 To The East

 In May 2002, Terry Schnare and Donald Hardwick, as Crotched Mountain Properties, LLC, acquired their second tract of land on Crotched Mountain in New Hampshire, where two defunct ski areas had previously operated.
 At the time, Peak Resorts was looking into either acquiring an operational mid-sized area or reopening nearby Temple Mountain.
-In September 2002, Peak Resorts formed S N H Development, Inc. as a New Hampshire corporation to begin rebuilding the former eastern side of the ski area.
+In September 2002, Peak Resorts formed S N H Development, Inc. as a New Hampshire corporation to begin rebuilding the former western side of the ski area.
 In terms of vertical feet, the prospective ski area was three times larger than any of Peak Resorts' current portfolio.

 Crotched Mountain (2007)